10.1 Academic Freedom and Responsibility

 To comply with regulations of government funding agencies, the six-step procedure outlined below is modeled after the multi-phased process outlined in the Federal Register, Vol. 65, No. 235, December 2000.

-Faculty and staff of the University of North Florida who have reason to believe a member(s) of the University of North Florida community has engaged in research/behavioral misconduct or bullying shall report that act to the Chairperson of the Faculty Affairs Committee.
-Any other person(s) who has reason to believe a member(s) of the University of North Florida community has engaged in research/behavioral misconduct or bullying should report that act to the Chairperson of the Faculty Affairs Committee.
+Faculty of the University of North Florida who have reason to believe a member(s) of the University of North Florida community has engaged in research/behavioral misconduct or bullying shall report that act to the Chairperson of the Faculty Affairs Committee.
+Any other person(s) who has reason to believe a member(s) of the University of North Florida community has engaged in research/behavioral misconduct should report that act to the Chairperson of the Faculty Affairs Committee.
 Allegations must be made in writing and should include all information relevant to the case as well as copies of any and all supporting or corroborating evidence.

 Upon receipt of an allegation, the Chairperson of the Faculty Affairs Committee (or designee) shall within five (5) working days notify the person(s) accused and his/her immediate supervisor and provide them with a copy of the complaint.
 The supervisor(s) of the person(s) accused, the Chairperson of the Faculty Affairs Committee (or designee), and the Past-President of the Faculty Association will conduct a preliminary fact-finding inquiry.